faperezg/UsersBundle/README.md

 - Works on Symfony 2.8 or greater.
 (Tested only on 2.8.5)
 - Username removed from User entity.
 Users will be identified by email address.
 - Salt removed from User entity.
 That means only BCrypt is supported as password encoder.
+- Locale added to User entity.
+Session will have a parameter called _locale when the user is logged in.
 - Only Doctrine is supported (MongoDB and CouchDB included).
 No Propel support.
 - At this moment, only ES and EN translations are provided.